hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 	</div>
 	</figure>

-I was lucky, stumbling later in life onto a hidden realm of extraordinary beauty and power.
+I was lucky.
+Despite setting off in the opposite direction, I stumbled onto a hidden realm of extraordinary beauty and power.
 But how many students are unlucky?
 How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, but never seeing that there's a